 If you’re an Oscar’s completionist, it can be a juggling act to access all of the films nominated across the many categories.
-Some are in mainstream theatres, some in art houses, some are between theatrical and streaming releases, and others are too obscure to find easily.
+Some are in mainstream theaters, some in art houses, some are between theatrical and streaming releases, and others are too obscure to find easily.
 However, a lot has changed in the last year, and with streaming as the prevailing source of movie watching, most films have made their way onto one website or another—in fact, barely half a dozen weren’t readily available at the time of this writing.
-Between limited occupancy and closures of movie theatres and many people (wisely) staying home, studios rapidly moved to get their releases to audiences through other means.
+Between limited occupancy and closures of movie theaters and many people (wisely) staying home, studios rapidly moved to get their releases to audiences through other means.
 Here we break down how to watch the big nominations, what services offer you the most access, and where you might find a few of the more obscure releases before the Academy Awards ceremony on April 25.

 Off the bat, if you have Netflix, you have a great head start.
 The service far outstretches its competitors with the distribution of films that garnered awards attention.
 Whether initially Netflix productions or studios were fast to partner with the streaming giant when things shut down, the service has 17 of the 56 nominated films—in fact, only days after the nominations came out, it launched a special Oscars Collection page to make it that much easier.
 Comparatively, the next highest service, Disney+, only has 5 (obviously all titles from Disney and Pixar), and Amazon Prime and Hulu have 4 nominated titles each, not counting films available for rental or purchase on Amazon or other digital movie sites, which we have noted below.
 Happy viewing, Oscars fans.